-They have their place though – they are best used on dead wood because it doesn’t matter if the cutting mechanism crushes stems.
+They do have their place though – they are best used on dead wood because it doesn’t matter if the cutting mechanism crushes stems.

 If you’ve invested in some decent secateurs, and I recommend you do, then looking after them is important.

 Felco secateurs will last a lifetime with some TLC, so give them some attention.
-Loved tools produce cleaner cuts which make gardening jobs less effort and reduce cross infections.
+Loved tools produce cleaner cuts which in turn make gardening jobs less effort and reduce cross infections.

 However, if rust has built up, remove it with a stiff brush and get oiling.

 Every so often it’s worth sharpening the blades.
-Even Felco secateurs with their hardened steel blades can become dull with use.
+Even the best secateurs with their hardened steel blades can become dull with use.

 You can do this with a small whetstone or sharpening blade so you don’t have to dismantle the secateurs.